 At an enterprise level, financial metrics are key measures of performance.
 The \$183 million deficit recorded in 2012 was eliminated by December 2013, three months earlier than projected.
-Through October 31, 2014, TWIA has exceeded projected contributions to the Catastrophe Reserve Trust Fund (CRTF) by \$69 million.
-These accomplishments are based in part on staff's successful budget conformity: TWIA-controllable expenses have been at or below budget each year from 2011 to 2013 and through October 31, 2014.
+TWIA exceeded projected contributions to the Catastrophe Reserve Trust Fund (CRTF) by \$91 million as a result of 2014 operations.
+The CRTF, along with premiums, is the first source from which funds are drawn to pay claims in the event of a catastrophe.
+These accomplishments are based in part on staff's successful budget conformity: TWIA-controllable expenses have been at or below budget each year from 2011 to 2014.
 Expenses compare favorably with both the insurance industry as a whole and other state residual market plans.
-Of the 37 property insurance plans in the U.S., TWIA is the second largest, yet maintains the third lowest cost per policy.
+Of the 36 property insurance plans in the U.S., TWIA maintains the third lowest cost per policy.

-Through diligent efforts, staff has achieved several notable milestones concerning the Association's funding for the 2014 storm season, including:
+Through diligent efforts, staff has achieved several notable milestones concerning the Association's funding for the 2014 storm season and beyond, including:

-- Issuing \$500 million in Class 1 public securities to provide immediate claims-paying capacity after a storm, and - Issuing the Association's first catastrophe bond as part of the overall reinsurance program, diversifying and expanding total claims-paying capacity.
+- projecting to contribute approximately \$260 million to the CRTF as a result of 2014 operations, bringing the CRTF total to over \$475 million for the 2015 storm season; - issuing \$500 million in Class 1 public securities to provide immediate claims-paying capacity after a storm; and - issuing the Association's first catastrophe bond as part of the overall reinsurance program, diversifying and expanding total claims-paying capacity.